 From v7, Windows XP and Vista are no longer supported by Titan software.
-Your PC must be running Windows 7 or Windows 8.
+Your PC must be running Windows 7, Windows 8 or later.

 Simply download and run the installer from the Avolites Download website.
 The first time you run Simulator you will need to license the software with the Avolites website.
 For this you will need an account set up on the Download site, which you should go and create now if you don't already have one.